PRoot

 This easyconfig is meant to be installed in the central software stack in

-.
-It has minimal build dependencies, using only the system gcc and system make, as that is all what is available inpartition/container
+partition/containerto make it possible to do a container build from EasyBuild while still storing the container inpartition/container.
+It has minimal build dependencies, using only the system gcc and system make, as that is all what is available inpartition/container.

 Technical documentation